If you think Mongolian beef is Mongolian cuisine, think again.

 But Mongolian beef goes beyond that.

-There is an array of world cuisine that bears the name of a country since people want to associate the flavor and cooking style with the country of origin.
+An array of world cuisines bear the name of a country since people want to associate the flavor and cooking style with the country of origin.

 Chefs and food writers have a mix of opinions on the origin of the name Mongolian beef.
 Mongolia is a remote region.
-Many American have the faintest idea of how Mongolian cuisine tastes like.
-The chefs thought that a dish with an exotic name would sell well in the Chinese restaurant.
-Once the name was created, it stuck with it forever until today.
+Many Americans have the faintest idea of what Mongolian cuisine tastes like.
+The chefs thought a dish with an exotic name would sell well in the Chinese restaurant.
+Once the name was created, it has stuck with it forever.

-The following sections explain how to prepare Mongolian beef in detail, and the rationale behind each step.
+The following sections explain how to prepare Mongolian beef in detail, as well as the rationale behind each step.

 Six simple steps to cook the perfect Mongolian beef

 Mongolian beef is prepared with a quick stir-frying process.
 Therefore, suitable cuts of beef should be tender.
-Certainly, it should also be without too much fat, and no bone attached.
-You can use tender beef like tenderloin or sirloin steak for the best result.
+Certainly, it should also be without too much fat and no bone attached.
+For the best result, you can use tender beef like tenderloin or sirloin steak.
 Use flank steak or chuck and flank as the cheaper alternatives.
 Use skirt steak if you prefer lean meat for health reasons.

-• Cut the beef into very thin slices.
-Since this is a very quick cooking process.
+- Cut the beef into thin slices since this is a quick cooking process.
 The meat will contract and become thicker when you cook them.

-• Since it is easy to slice partially frozen beef, I normally froze the beef the night before, and let it defrost at room temperature the next morning.
+- Since it is easy to slice partially frozen beef, I normally froze it the night before and let it defrost at room temperature the next morning.
 Once the beef is soft enough for cutting, slice it immediately, and you will have the thinnest pieces of beef possible.

-It is common to marinate the beef with soy sauce, cornstarch, and occasionally wine.
+Marinating the beef with soy sauce, cornstarch, and occasionally wine is common.
 Some recipes include eggs to make the beef taste velvety.

-I prefer to marinate the beef with some oil, cornstarch, and light soy sauce.
-The gravy of Mongolian beef will provide other flavors to the beef eventually.
+I prefer marinating beef with oil, cornstarch, and light soy sauce.
+The gravy of Mongolian beef will eventually provide other flavors to the beef.

 Marinating the beef for twenty minutes should be sufficient as the slices of beef are thin and small.

-The method to prep beef according to most of the recipes is to mix the beef with cornstarch, and then deep-fried.
+According to most recipes, the method to prep beef is to mix the beef with cornstarch, then deep-fried.

-My method is to use a combination of three items to coat the beef before deep-frying.
-This is also my formula to coat the chicken in the General Tso’s chicken recipe.
+I use a combination of three items to coat the beef before deep-frying.
+General Tso’s recipe also uses my formula to coat the chicken.
 The usage of each of these ingredients is as follows:

-• Normal wheat flour.
-It provides the volume for the coating, so it is enough to form a thin layer to protect the beef from the direct heat of the hot oil, hence will result in the beef that is most.
+- Normal wheat flour.
+It provides the volume for the coating, so it is enough to form a thin layer to protect the beef from the hot oil’s direct heat, resulting in the beef that is most.

 This combination is amazing because it is crunchy and not hard like the biscuit, even after half an hour after deep-frying.
 The magical balance of the four simple ingredients in the flour mix is perfectly suitable for Mongolian beef.
-It is used in this formula and proudly to say it turns out better than many similar dry coatings from cookbooks and chefs.
+It is used in this formula, and I am proud to say it turns out better than many similar dry coatings from cookbooks and chefs.

 Cooks in the modern kitchen use a dedicated deep-fryer for this purpose.
-You can also deep-fry it in a wok or large skillet over high heat if you are cooking in a small western kitchen.
+If you cook in a small western kitchen, you can also deep-fry it in a wok or large skillet over high heat.

 Peanut oil or other vegetable oil with high smoke points is my favorite oil for deep-frying.
 Olive oil is not suitable because it has a relatively low smoke point.

-Deep-fried the beef for two minutes at 190°c, remove and drain on paper towels.
+Deep-fried the beef for two minutes at 190°c, remove and drain on a colander or paper towel.

 I use the following ingredients for Mongolian beef gravy.